 From the No. 1 Ladies’ Detective Agency to Isabel Dalhousie, Alexander McCall Smith is famous for crafting warm and witty series beloved by fans around the world.
 One of his most charming series, 44 Scotland Street, tells the story of this cozy Scottish neighborhood’s residents, including the star of the show, Bertie, a remarkably precocious boy—just ask his mother.

-The latest installment, A Promise of Ankles is now available, so we thought it would be a good time to brush up on the other 44 Scotland Street books.
+The latest installment, Love in the Time of Bertie is now available, so we thought it would be a good time to brush up on the other 44 Scotland Street books.
 To make this easier, we’ve created a guide to all fourteen!
 Prepare yourself for a few chuckles and cozy reads that will brighten up your day.

 The first novel in Alexander McCall Smith’s beloved series introduces us to Bertie and the wide cast of characters who live on 44 Scotland Street.
 There’s Pat, a twenty-year-old who has recently moved into a flat with Bruce, an athletic young man with a keen awareness of his own appearance.
 Their neighbor, Domenica, is an eccentric and insightful widow.
 Love triangles, a lost painting, intriguing new friends, and an encounter with a famous Scottish crime writer are just a few of the ingredients that add to this delightful and witty portrait of Edinburgh society.